What’s Technology Addiction?

 Unfortunately, just like substance use, addiction to technology somehow takes away their ability to become more creative.
 Technology addiction limits people’s imagination and leaves them with a pre-existing scenario that makes them just a playing character.
 Other addictions that involve mobile devices or smartphones can alter brain function.
 That’s why too much screen media or time online is harmful.

-Technology addiction somehow influences the habit of “instant gratification,” which diminishes the required patience for deeper critical thinking.
+Technology addiction can reinforce the habit of “instant gratification,” diminishing the necessary patience for deeper critical thinking and contributing to mental disorders.
 It outweighs the importance of space for growth and development process.
-Thus, it requires attention and recovery service and programs.
+Thus, it requires attention and recovery services and programs.

 Recording Instead Of Living The Moment

-Most people get the idea that it is great to save a copy of the most special events in their lives.
+Most people understand the value of saving special moments in their lives, but excessive screen time often leads them to prioritize recording over experiencing those moments.
 The fact that they can record a video and take tons of pictures, people can manage to reminisce with the help of visual representation easily.

 However, the problem is that sometimes people are more drawn to saving what is supposed to be celebrated.
 They focus on keeping a record of the event instead of living that particular moment.
 There is entirely nothing wrong with recording videos and taking photos, though.
 But would it be nice to become part of the experience and not end up enjoying only what’s on the clip?